llbaker302/ipp-python-dev-test/README.md

     GET /nifty/stocks/tatamotors/?year=2017

-* This should only return rows for the specified year
+* This should only return rows for the specified year (and symbol)
 * If there is no data for the specified year, an empty list should be returned
 * If the year is invalid, the endpoint should return 400 and an appropriate error message